Repurposed Cracked Soup Tureen

 Mixing a Coral Pottery Clay Colour

-To make this dusty coral hue I tried with ground paprika, baking soda and the acrylic paint leftovers (I think any water-soluble paint would do here, experiment!).
+To make this dusty coral hue I tried with ground paprika, baking soda and the acrylic paint leftovers (I think any water-soluble paint would do here, embrace experiments!).

 Wouldn`t say anything about proportions, because . . . well, it depends.
 Started with a teaspoon of baking soda and two teaspoons of ground paprika per 60 g (2 Oz) paint, then gradually added the components to get the desirable shade and texture (the more ground pepper you add the darker the hue gets, the more soda you add the rougher the texture becomes).